+Residential Services

-Residential Services (ASAM Level 3)
+(ASAM Level 3)

-MSHN adheres to the requirements of BHDDA Treatment Policy #10: Residential Treatment Continuum of Services.
+MSHN and its contracted network of treatment providers-adheres to the requirements of BHDDA Treatment Policy #10: Residential Treatment Continuum of Services.
 Licensure as a residential program is required as well as a State determination of appropriate ASAM Level(s).